ChondroFiller for Hip Joint Pain: A Non-Surgical Injection

 Understanding Hip Joint Wear

-The hip is a ball-and-socket joint that relies on cartilage and a rim of cartilage called the labrum for smooth, painless movement.
-Problems can arise from injury, repetitive strain, joint shape or early arthritis, causing anything from a dull ache to sharper pain and stiffness.
+The hip is a ball-and-socket joint that relies on a layer of articular cartilage — and a rim of fibrocartilage called the labrum — for smooth, painless movement.
+Problems can arise from injury, repetitive strain, joint shape abnormalities, or early arthritis, causing anything from a dull ache in the groin or buttock to sharper pain, stiffness, and reduced walking distance.

 References